 Call Keith, (480) 467-8090

-ALWAYS make sure your firearm is safe and unloaded.
 Never point any weapon, even an "unloaded" one, in an unsafe direction.

 When picking up a rifle from any builder, friend, or colleague it's a good idea to run a couple tight cleaning patches through the chamber and bore to ensure no foreign material is in there from use or transport.

-Expect new barrels to speed up a bit(~30fps) after it's broken in.
+Expect new barrels to speed up a bit(~30fps) after the first 200 rounds(10 cleanings).

 NEVER use any type of abrasive lapping bullets and avoid coated bullets.